MultiSafepay/docs/content/business/accounting/integrations/Yuki/integrations/duopact.md

 To manually import transactions:

 1. Log in to your [Duopact account](portal.yukiconnector.nl).
-2. If you operate multiple domains, select the relevant domain from the top-left menu.
+2. If you operate multiple websites, select the relevant site from the top-left menu.
 3. Go to **Bankmutaties** > **MultiSafepay**.
 4. Click the green button under the **Status** tab.